-- Working collaboratively with genomics and imaging facility staff for the long-term appropriation of the different technologies at the FMI.
+- Working collaboratively with genomics and imaging facility staff for the long-term assimilation of the different technologies at the FMI.

-- Working collaboratively with the computational biology facility staff to implement data processing of the wet lab methods developed.
+- Working collaboratively with the computational biology facility staff to implement data processing for the wet lab methods developed.

 Your ideal profile may include:

-- PhD in Cellular Biology, Molecular Biology, or a related field.
+- PhD in Molecular Biology, Cellular Biology, Biochemistry, or a related field.

-- Proven track-record in technology implementation and development.
+- Proven track-record in technology development and implementation.